-Right of residence for EU/EEA citizens' family who are EU/EEA citizens
+Right of residence for an EU/EEA citizen's family who are EU/EEA citizens

 If you have right of residence in Sweden, this includes your family.
 This means that they too have a right to live and work in Sweden without permits.